GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * merewether -- This compares the model with a flooding scenario for merewether, similar to [the ANUGA test](https://github.com/GeoscienceAustralia/anuga_core/tree/master/validation_tests/case_studies/merewether), which is based on field observations and laboratory experiments.

-* nesting_reflection -- This is a simple 1D plane wave propagation test problem which includes a nested grid.
+* nesting_plane_wave -- This is a simple 1D plane wave propagation test problem which includes a nested grid.

 * overbank_flow -- This computes steady, overbank flow in a channel with floodplains, and compares the model with an analytical solution for the cross-channel distribution of velocity, including the effect of eddy-viscosity.